-You can enter your username and password either using the virtual keyboard displayed on screen (clicking the letters with the mouse or touching them if you are using a touch screen) or the workstation keyboard.
+You can enter the username and password either using the virtual keyboard displayed on screen (clicking the letters with the mouse or touching them if you are using a touch screen) or the workstation keyboard.

-After accessing the system, an acronym corresponding to the logged user appears on the button on the control bar (the acronym is ADM in Fig 8 A).
+After accessing the system, an acronym corresponding to the logged user is displayed on the User button on the control bar (the acronym is ADM in Fig 8 A).